Step 1: Begin

 A successful installation requires approximately 30 minutes.
 If the installation lasts longer, check the Web console for potential errors.
 You can ssh to the VM IP using the cliadmin user and the password you configured during the OVA deployment.
 Then, use the show bundle install status command to check the installation status.

 You can view the installation progress on the console.
-After the installation is complete, the console displays Successfully installed software bundle on the cluster.
+After the installation is complete, the console displays Successfully installed software bundle on the cluster and the VM reboots.

 Congratulations!
 The software bundle installation is now complete.